thesyntaxslinger/syntaxslinger.com/docs/docs/software/ntfy.md

 ## Configuration

-Ntfy uses a pretty simple authentication file being `yaml` that we can populate at `/etc/ntfy/server.yml`:
+ntfy uses a pretty simple authentication file being `yaml` that we can populate at `/etc/ntfy/server.yml`:

 > This configuration uses `enable-signup: false` so you will not be able to make a user unless you change this to `true`.
 You can change it back later to `false` if you want to disable signup (probably better for a private instance).